 Two trails leave from this trailhead.
 Neither is an official BLM or NFS trail.
 Both trails go through private land, SO STAY ON THE TRAIL.
 There is a large poster board to remind you.
 The Quigley Loop Trail (signed and diagrammed at its trailhead) follows the N side of Quigley Road and goes all the way to Quigley Pond.
 The other trail has no signage; it’s just there.
 It goes straight up a steep hillside and switchbacks its way N to Point 6110.

 Neither of these trails is shown on the Sawtooth National Forest map.
 However, the “Point 6110 Trail” is shown on the BLM Sun Valley map and part of the Quigley Loop Trail is shown on the same map (only as far as it goes to the base of a large gully, well before the trail ends at Quigley Pond).
 Both maps are, unfortunately, inaccurate.
 The scale of the BLM map is such that you can barely even see the trails on it.

 From the large “trailhead” parking area, walk to the R/E end of the parking lot and follow the [signed] Quigley Loop Trail NE along the L/N side of Quigley Road for about ½ mile until you reach an unsigned trail junction in the mouth of a wide gully.
 The Quigley Loop Trail continues straight along Quigley Road.
 Go L/NW here and follow an unofficial trail that heads up the center of the gully (let’s call it the “Gully Trail”).

 This saddle sits at the base of the West Ridge of Point 6660.
 It is a steep climb up a weak footpath on ball-bearing gravel (very loose) to reach Point 6660.
-From there, drop to a minor saddle and continue with a bushwhack through thick sagebrush (the footpath disappears) N then W to reach the summit of Peak 6852.
+From there, drop to a minor saddle and continue with a bushwhack through thick sagebrush (the footpath disappears) N then W to reach the summit of Hangman Peak.